Upton Court Grammar School: Academic performance and inspections

-In April 2014 a team of registered inspectors conducted a two-day full review of Upton Court Grammar School following the Ofsted framework for inspection of schools.
-The school was given an overall rating of "Outstanding", although the Sixth Form was only rated "Good", with serious concerns raised over the number of students unable to progress from AS level to A2 level studies due to poor grades.
+The 2008 Ofsted inspection report described Slough Grammar as "outstanding"; the 2011 interim assessment confirmed that the standards were unchanged.
+In 2014 an inspection by Ofsted gave the school an overall rating of "Outstanding", although the sixth form was rated "Good", with concerns raised over the number of students unable to progress from AS level to A2 level studies due to poor grades.